 A Journey of Resilience, Creativity, and Cultural Connection

-Nafisa Zareen Khan is an award winning Indo Fijian author, speaker, and proud descendant of the Girmitiyas.
-Born in Fiji and now residing in California, her work is deeply inspired by the journeys, sacrifices, and cultural resilience of the Indo Fijian community across generations and diaspora.
+Nafisa Zareen Khan is an award-winning Indo-Fijian author, speaker, and proud descendant of the Girmitiyas.
+Born in Fiji and now residing in California, her work is inspired by the journeys, sacrifices, and cultural resilience of the Indo-Fijian community across generations and throughout the diaspora.

-She is the recipient of the International Impact Book Award and the author of works spanning gothic romance, cultural fiction, children’s literature, and historical storytelling.
-Through her writing, Nafisa explores themes of identity, migration, family, memory, and belonging while honoring the voices and histories often left untold.
+She is the recipient of the International Impact Book Award and the author of works spanning gothic romance, mysteries, cultural fiction, children's literature, and historical storytelling.
+Through her writing, Nafisa explores themes of identity, migration, family, memory, faith, and belonging while celebrating the voices, histories, and traditions that have shaped Indo-Fijian communities around the world.

-Her journey includes military service in the US Army, earning a degree in Human Resource Management, and building a professional career in public service.
-She currently works for the State of California in Human Resources Management while continuing her work as an author and cultural storyteller.
+Her journey includes military service in the U.S. Army, earning a degree in Human Resource Management, and building a career in public service.
+She currently works for the State of California in Human Resources while continuing her work as an author, speaker, and cultural storyteller.

 When not writing or creating, Nafisa enjoys spending time with her family and her beloved rescued cats.